payne/documentation/quickReference/Ember-Quick-Reference.md

 Uses Broccoli as an asset pipeline instead of Grunt's watch task.
 This makes it rebuild individual files instead of the entire project for faster build times.
 Uses the ES6 Module Transpiler.
 Ember Inspector
 Get the Ember inspector plugin for Chrome/Firefox.
-Make sure “Experimental Extension APIs is enabled in chrome://flags.
+Make sure "Experimental Extension APIs is enabled in chrome://flags.
 You can inspect all your routes and their properties in the Routes tab.
-You can inspect the View Tree tab to see an overlay of the current “state” of the rendered application.
+You can inspect the View Tree tab to see an overlay of the current "state" of the rendered application.
 You can inspect the Data tab to see a snapshot of all the records in Ember Data.
 You can log out your app's objects to the console with the $E variable.
 Real-time Apps